SUNSET-Sejong-University/BuildIn/README.md

 ### Running / Viewing

-Upload the sketch to the Arduino and Run.
+Upload the sketch to the Arduino and Compile/Run.